aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-2__aws-resources.md

 * Click "Create role"

-### Create an IAM Policies
+### Create IAM Policies

 For the EC2 instance role in the next section, it is recommended to restrict access to just the resources and permissions it needs to use.
 In this case, it will be:

-* Access to the specific buckets used for input and output data
+* Access to the specific bucket(s) used for input and output data
 * The ability to create and add EBS volumes to the instance (more on this later)

 These policies could be used by other roles, so it will be easier to manage if it each are stand alone documents.

 #### Bucket access policy

+!!! info
+    If you already created this policy in [Module 1 - Running Nextflow](./module-1__running-nextflow.md) you can skip this section

 * Go to the IAM Console
 * Click on "Policies"
 * Click on "Create Policy"
 * Repeat the following for as many buckets as you will use (e.g. if you have one bucket for nextflow logs and another for nextflow workDir, you will need to do this twice)
     * Select "S3" as the service
     * Select "All Actions"
     * Under Resources select "Specific"
     * Under Resources > bucket, click "Add ARN"
         * Type in the name of the bucket
         * Click "Add"
     * Under Resources > object, click "Add ARN"
         * For "Bucket Name", type in the name of the bucket
         * For "Object Name", select "Any"
     * Click "Add additional permissions" if you have additional buckets you are using
 * Click "Review Policy"
 * Name the policy "bucket-access-policy"
 * Click "Create Policy"